6 Common Viruses You Need To Be Aware Of

 It is important to be informed of the potential threats your computer network can come into contact with.
 If you are handling very sensitive data, whether that be in the healthcare industry, a financial institution or any other organization that handles clients personal information, you can not afford to remain ignorant to these threats.
 As they say, knowledge is power.

-Now that we have basic knowledge of common viruses and what they do, how could they spread to your computer?
-We have created a fun infographic, because we know how tedious this information can be to absorb.
+Now that we have basic knowledge of common viruses and what they do, learn how viruses spread to your computer and across your network.
+We have created a fun infographic because we know how tedious this information can be to absorb.
 It is important that everyone on your team is aware of viruses and how you could become vulnerable to their attacks.